dhruvvig1/StatusTracker/replit.md

 - **NEW: Active/Archived tabs** - Dashboard now has tabs to filter between active and archived projects
 - **NEW: Improved UI design** - Modern cards with priority badges, team avatars, metadata icons
 - **NEW: Full project editing** - Edit button on project detail page opens dialog with all project fields, complete CRUD operations
+- **NEW: Newsletter generation** - AI-powered monthly newsletter summarizing all projects and status updates from last 30 days with email integration
 - Comprehensive end-to-end testing completed successfully

 ## System Architecture